Skip to content

-Piracy has existed since ancient times when a man put a sail on a boat and went to sea.
-Immediately there were sea robbers who began to rob everyone, they were called pirates and criminals.
-But in the Middle Ages, some monarchs thought of using pirates.
-In 1243, King Henry III of England was providing his sailors with privateer licenses to capture enemy ships.
-The royal patent guaranteed the privateer protection from the gallows, in exchange for a share of booty.
+Piracy dates back to ancient times, when people first started using sails on boats.
+These sea robbers were known as pirates and criminals.
+However, in the Middle Ages, some monarchs began to employ them.
+In 1243, for example, King Henry III of England granted his sailors licenses to operate as privateers and seize enemy vessels.
+This guaranteed the privateers protection from the gallows in exchange for a share of the spoils.
 During the conquest of the New World, all European monarchs resorted to this kind of partnership.
-They needed a fleet at home to defend their possessions in Europe.
-So they hired captains and gave them licenses to plunder in the New World.
-One of the most famous English privateers was Francis Drake, who was knighted and made an admiral by Queen Elizabeth I for his exploits.
-When warring parties made peace, privateers were losing their licenses.
+They needed a fleet at home to defend their European territories.
+So they hired captains and granted them licenses to plunder in the New World.
+One of the most famous English privateers was Francis Drake, who was knighted and appointed admiral by Queen Elizabeth I in recognition of his exploits.
+However, when the warring parties made peace, the privateers lost their licenses.
 Accustomed to easy money, some of them continued to plunder illegally.
-So they were becoming pirates.
-And the king, who yesterday had given his vassal a license to plunder, now was declaring him a criminal and sent orders to kill him.
+In other words, they were becoming pirates.
+The king, who had previously granted his vassal a license to plunder, was now branding him a criminal and ordering his execution.

-Contemporary writers and historians who describe the piracy of the time write about pirates with a dose of sarcasm, considering them second-class men, scum.
-Perhaps, because of the long-held belief that all pirates were robbers and thugs.
-There’s a lot of truth in that, of course.
-But there was another side to the coin.
-In the waters of the New World, some pirates were educated sailors and officers, from wealthy families, even gentlemen.
-They had a name in society, large estates, and plenty of money in the bank.
-And in the name of what, they threw themselves into adventure, risked their heads, and chose a life of danger and hardship?
-This story is about those who were on the other side of the coin.
+Modern writers and historians tend to portray the pirates of this period with sarcasm, seeing them as despicable criminals.
+Perhaps this is due to the well-established view that all pirates were thieves and criminals.
+There was certainly some truth in that.
+However, there was another side of the coin.
+In the waters of the New World, some pirates were educated sailors and officers from wealthy families, even gentlemen.
+They had reputations in society, large estates and lots of money in the bank.
+So why did they throw themselves into adventures, risking their lives, choosing danger and hardship?
+This story is about such people.

 CHEVALIER.

-His career lasted sixteen years and was so eventful that his adventures in the New World are legendary.
-Michel de Grammont was born in Paris, the son of a royal guard officer.
-His noble father died young and his mother remarried.
-His beautiful sister was courted by a certain officer of the Guard who often visited their home.
-Young Michel watched his sister’s affair with jealousy and once advised her admirer to visit less often.
-A scandal erupted, and the officer became furious and insulted de Grammont.
+Michel de Grammont’s sixteen-year career was so eventful that his exploits in the New World achieved legendary status.
+Born in Paris, he was the son of a royal guard officer.
+Following his father’s death, his mother remarried.
+His beautiful sister was courted by a guard officer who frequently visited their home.
+Young Michel watched his sister’s affair with jealous eyes and once advised her admirer to visit less often.
+When a scandal erupted, the officer became furious and insulted de Grammont.

-“If I were older, my sword would teach you a lesson,” the young man replied.
-The affair ended in a duel in which de Grammont’s sword was faster.
-He mortally wounded his attacker.
-In those days, honor was more precious than gold, and the dying man bequeathed part of his fortune to de Grammont.
-He also swore that he was to blame for what had happened and asked that the young man not be punished.
+‘If I were older, my sword would teach you a lesson,’ the young man replied.
+The affair ended in a duel, which de Grammont won mortally wounded his insulter.
+In those days, honor was more valuable than gold, and the dying man left part of his fortune to de Grammont in his will.
+He also admitted that it was his fault and asked that the young man not be punished.

-King Louis XIV, informed of the incident, ordered the duelist to be sent to a naval cadet school.
-There the young Gascon mastered the science of naval navigation and also gained a reputation as a first-rate brawler and bully.
-In the West Indies, de Grammont served as a junior officer on a French warship.
-The skirmishes and enemy ship captures were commonplace, and after a few such things, the ambitious de Grammont was hungry for leadership.
+Upon learning of this incident, King Louis XIV ordered the duelist to be sent to a naval cadet school.
+There, the young Gascon learnt the science of naval navigation and gained a reputation as an excellent fighter and brawler.
+In the West Indies de Grammont served as a junior officer on a French warship.
+Skirmishes and the capture of enemy ships were commonplace, and after surviving several such events, the ambitious de Grammont wanted to take on a leadership role.

-With borrowed money, he outfitted an old frigate and set out to sea where captured a Dutch merchant ship full of treasure.
-He shared the spoils generously with the crew, taking a share of 80,000 francs in silver.
-The ill-gotten wealth made a young hustler’s head spin.
-De Grammont was spending money on expensive clothes, parties, and dice.
-His command decided that debauchery and scandalous adventures did not befit the epaulets of a royal officer.
+Taking advantage of borrowed funds, he outfitted an old frigate and set sail, capturing a Dutch merchant ship laden with treasure.
+He generously divided the booty with the crew, keeping 80,000 francs in silver for himself.
+This quickly acquired wealth turned the head of the young man.
+De Grammont spent the money on expensive clothes, parties and gambling.
+However, his command decided that such behaviour was unworthy of a royal officer.
 De Grammont was dismissed.

-But the young pirate’s adventures were just beginning.
-They continued on the island of Martinique, where within a few years de Grammont was captain of his ship, with a privateer’s license from the island’s authorities.
-It is not known how the disgraced officer found himself among the buccaneers, the first pirates of the Caribbean.
-Among his new comrades, the vain de Grammont demanded to be called “Chevalier”, a nickname that soon spread known to the coasts of all the Caribbean colonies.
+But the young pirate’s adventures had only just begun.
+They continued on the island of Martinique, where he soon obtained a privateer’s license from the local authorities and became the captain of his own ship.
+How the disgraced officer came to be among the buccaneers — the first pirates of the Caribbean — remains a mystery.
+Among his new comrades, the vain de Grammont insisted on being called ‘Chevalier’, a nickname that would soon become recognizable along the coasts of all the Caribbean colonies.

 THE RAID ON MARACAIBO.

-And in Europe, the struggle for overseas lands continued.
+Meanwhile, the struggle for overseas territories continued in Europe.
 In 1678, war broke out between France and the Netherlands.
-In the New World, the combined forces of the French fleet planned to attack the island of Curaçao, a Dutch colony.
+In the New World, the French planned a joint naval attack on the Dutch colony of Curaçao.
 The expedition was led by Admiral d’Estre.
-Under de Grammont’s command was an army of 1,200 buccaneers from Tortuga and the country of St Dominic (now Haiti).
+De Grammont commanded an army of 1,200 buccaneers from Tortuga and Saint-Domingue (now Haiti).

-On the approach to the island of Curaçao, several ships of the squadron were thrown by a storm on the reefs of Bird Island.
-The expedition failed, and Admiral d’Estre with the remnants of the fleet sailed back to Martinique.
-But the brave de Grammont decided to plunder the Spanish settlements in the Maracaibo Lagoon.
-He had 700 brigands with him in six ships.
+However, en route to Curaçao, a storm drove several ships from the squadron onto the reefs of Bird Island.
+The expedition was a failure, and d’Estre sailed back to Martinique with the remains of the fleet.
+De Grammont, however, decided to plunder the Spanish settlements in the Maracaibo Lagoon instead.
+The 6 ships fleet and 700 brigands were with him.

-They attacked and took the Spanish fort guarding the entrance to the lagoon.
-But there was nothing to plunder in the settlements.
-Pirate Olone and buccaneer leader Morgan had already taken everything.
-Leaving part of the fleet at the entrance to the lagoon, de Grammont took three ships and sailed south of the lagoon to the town of Trujillo, ten miles inland.
-On the way, the pirates captured a village whose inhabitants fled in terror.
+They attacked the Spanish fort that guarded the entrance to the lagoon and seized it.
+However, the settlements were empty.
+Pirates Olone and Morgan, the leader of the buccaneers, had already looted the area.
+De Grammont left part of the fleet at the lagoon entrance and sailed three ships south to the town of Trujillo, located ten miles inland.
+En route, the pirates captured a village whose inhabitants fled in terror.

 “Captain, we have a hundred horses and now have meat,” reported the chief of the detachment.

-“I grew up in Jamaica,” the pirate said proudly.
+‘I grew up in Jamaica,‘ the pirate replied proudly.

-“I see you are not from Paris,” Chevalier smiled, lighting his cigar, “and what other wild animals have you encountered besides boars?”
+“I see you are not from Paris,” said Chevalier, smiling as he lit his cigar.
+‘And what other wild animals have you encountered besides boars?’

-“Horses are not to be touched!” de Grammont became serious, “gather all those who can ride.
-These horses will win the town for us!
-The Spaniards are no fools if they can find and conquer these lands.
-They are just not trained to fight,” he puffed on his cigar.
+These horses must not be touched!‘ De Grammont became serious.
+‘Gather everyone who can ride.
+These horses will help us take the city!
+The Spaniards are no fools if they could find and conquer these lands.
+They’re just not trained to fight,‘ he said, puffing on his cigar.

 Trujillo was defended by 350 soldiers and a battery of 30 cannons.
-The pirate cavalry in small groups attacked the town from the rear, causing panic among the inhabitants.
+Pirate cavalry attacked the town in small groups from behind, causing panic among residents.
 The pirates returned to their ships with rich booty.

-Putting his men on captured horses, de Grammont invented a new type of army, the flying cavalry.
-Such units soon will appear in the armies of all the European powers.
+By transferring his men onto captured horses, de Grammont created a new type of army, the flying cavalry.
+Soon such units would appear in the armies of all European powers.

-In 1680, de Grammont sailed to the coast of Cumana with one hundred and eighty pirates.
-There they attacked Puerto Cavallo and captured two forts, destroying them and seizing all the cannons.
+In 1680, de Grammont travelled with 180 pirates to the coast of Cumana.
+There they attacked Puerto Cavallo, capturing and destroying two forts and seizing all the cannons.
 They were opposed by an army of two thousand Spanish soldiers and natives.
-During the battle, de Grammont was seriously wounded in the neck and the pirates carried off their wounded captain.
-They fought with such ferocity that the Spanish were forced to retreat.
-The pirates took 150 prisoners, including the town’s governor, and left the port in their ships.
-While waiting for ransom for the prisoners, they were caught in a hurricane off the coast of Goaiva, which washed their ships ashore.
-Among them was the flagship, a 52-gun vessel containing all of de Grammont’s wealth.
+During the battle, de Grammont was severely wounded in the neck, after which the pirates carried off their wounded captain.
+The pirates fought with such ferocity that the Spanish were forced to retreat.
+They took 150 prisoners, including the governor of the town, and left the harbor in their ships.
+While waiting for ransom, they were caught in a hurricane off the coast of Goaiva, their ships were wrecked, the wreckage washed ashore.
+Among them was the 52-gun flagship that held all of de Grammont’s wealth.

-It took a long time for Chevalier to recover from his wound.
+It took Chevalier a long time to recover from his injury.
 He became quite impoverished.
-But one day his old friend Nicholas van Hoorn appeared and offered to settle his financial affairs by taking the gold from the Spanish that they had looted in the colonies.
-The offer was so tempting that de Grammont expressed his desire to join the venture, even as a mere sailor.
-He had no fleet anymore.
+One day, however, his old friend Nicholas van Hoorn visited him and suggested that they should raid a Spanish colony rich in gold.
+He added that the gold would solve all of Chevalier’s financial problems.
+De Grammont found the offer so tempting that he expressed his desire to join the expedition as a sailor.
+He no longer had a fleet.

-His focus was the Mexican port of Veracruz.
-Built by the conquistador Hernan Cortez, the port was a secure fortress with 60 cannons and a garrison of three thousand men.
-The nearest ports also had garrisons, a total of 15,000 men.
-Veracruz was a promising prize, but they didn’t have enough men for such a dangerous venture.
+The Mexican port city of Veracruz lay at the heart of his plans.
+Founded by the conquistador Hernán Cortés, it was a secure fortress equipped with 60 cannons and defended by a garrison of 3,000 men.
+The nearest ports also had garrisons totalling 15,000 men.
+Although Veracruz was a promising target, they didn’t have enough men for such a dangerous mission.
 They needed one more partner.

 NICHOLAS VAN HOORN.

-He was Dutch and began his maritime robberies in Holland as the owner of a fishing boat with three dozen armed thugs on board and a fishing patent.
-They also robbed their compatriots, which eventually led to conflict with the authorities.
-Van Hoorn managed to buy a shipload of weapons in Ostend and fled to France.
-There he was helped by relatives of his wife, Mademoiselle Leroux, who was French.
-Her father was an agent of the West India Company, and it was probably through his patronage that van Hoorn was appointed chief commissary of prizes in the Spanish port of La Coruña, in the service of the French king.
-Looking at the untold treasures brought back from the New World, van Hoorn, now a civil servant, remembered his pirate life and applied for a license to become a privateer.
-He crossed the ocean and in a few years had a small fleet, and his adventures were soon known to many.
+He was a Dutchman who had started his career in maritime robbery in the Netherlands.
+He had a fishing license, owned a fishing boat with three dozen armed thugs.
+They robbed their compatriots as well, which eventually brought them into conflict with the authorities.
+Before fleeing to France, Van Hoorn bought a load of weapons in Ostende.
+There he was helped by relatives of his French wife, mademoiselle Leroux.
+Her father was an agent of the West India Company, and it was probably through his patronage that Van Hoorn was appointed chief commissioner for receiving cargoes in the Spanish port of La Coruña, and was in service of the French king.
+Looking at the untold treasures delivered from the New World, Van Hoorn remembered his pirate life and applied for a privateer’s license.
+He crossed the ocean and within a few years had amassed a small fleet.
+His adventures soon became well known to many.

-“Are you going to do this?
-Do you think my men will let you steal me away before their eyes?
-You should know that my men are swift and obey my orders without question.
-They have faced worse dangers and are not afraid of death!“
+‘Are you going to do this?’
+Do you think my men will allow you to take me away from them?
+You should know that they are quick and obey my orders without question.
+They have faced worse dangers and are not afraid of death!’

-The determined expression on the guests’ faces told the commander that their leader was not joking.
-He had orders to arrest the privateer, but not to risk the lives of the king’s subordinates.
-So he decided to let Van Hoorn go, more for political reasons than any other.
+The determined expressions on the guests’ faces made it clear to the commander that their leader was serious.
+He had orders to arrest the privateer, but not to endanger the lives of the king’s men.
+For political reasons above all else, he therefore decided to let Van Hoorn go.

-One day van Hoorn learned that a caravan of Spanish galleons was waiting in Puerto Rico for a military escort to sail under his protection.
-Van Hoorn had a privateer’s license from the French governor, which by law allowed him to attack Spanish ships and he decided to play the game.
-He travelled to Puerto Rico and on arrival offered the governor his fleet to escort a caravan across the Atlantic to Spain.
+One day, Van Hoorn learned that a convoy of Spanish galleons was waiting in Puerto Rico for a military escort to accompany them on their journey.
+As he held a privateer’s license from the French governor that permitted him to attack Spanish ships legally, he seized his opportunity.
+He travelled to Puerto Rico and offered the governor the use of his fleet to escort the caravan across the Atlantic to Spain.
 The naïve Spaniards agreed.
-Once on the high seas, van Hoorn plundered and sank several galleons, taking the most valuable cargoes – gold, jewelry, and precious stones – as his spoils.
+Once on the high seas, Van Hoorn plundered and sank several galleons, taking the most valuable cargoes — gold, jewelry, and precious stones.

-In boarding fights, van Hoorn himself would kill his men if they showed the slightest sign of cowardice or fear.
+During the boarding fights, he killed any of his own crew who showed signs of fear or cowardice.
 The crew both feared and respected their captain.
-They knew they would die for their transgression.
-But they also knew that if the operation was a success, the captain would not be stingy with his money.
-This fierceness of temper and generosity for bravery were combined in him with a peculiar coquetry.
-Nicholas van Hoorn wore luxurious clothes, a string of large oriental pearls around his neck, and a ring with a large ruby on his finger.
+They knew they would die for their transgressions.
+But they also knew that if the operation was successful, the captain would share his wealth.
+This fierceness of temperament, coupled with a peculiar coquetry, was a defining feature of Van Hoorn.
+He wore luxurious clothing and adorned himself with a string of large oriental pearls around his neck and a ring bearing a large ruby on his finger.

 LAWRENCE DE GRAAF.

-Dutchman Lawrence de Graff was one of those people who were lucky in everything.
-An artillery expert, he first served the Spanish and even fought against pirates.
-Once he was captured and sold into slavery, but escaped and became a pirate in the New World, living among the buccaneers and marrying a famous hunter, the widow of Pierre Long, founder of Port-au-Prince on Santo Domingo.
-De Graaf’s experience and bravery soon made him a terror and a scourge to the Spaniards.
+Lawrence de Graaf was a Dutchman who always seemed to get his own way.
+An artillery expert, he initially served the Spanish, fighting against pirates.
+After being captured and sold into slavery, he escaped and became a pirate in the New World.
+He lived among the buccaneers and married the renowned hunter Pierre Long’s widow, who was the founder of Port-au-Prince in Santo Domingo.
+De Graaf’s experience and bravery soon made him a terror to the Spanish.

-One day his small ship was pursued by two Spanish galleons with sixty guns.
-One was the flagship of an admiral and the other was under the command of a vice-admiral.
-The galleons had 1,500 men on board and were firing from all guns.
-The forces were unequal, the Spaniards had the pirate ship in a pincer, threatening to board it from either side.
-To many pirates, the end seemed near.
+One day, his small ship was pursued by two Spanish galleons, each armed with sixty guns.
+One was an admiral’s flagship, while the other was commanded by a vice-admiral.
+The galleons had 1,500 men on board and were firing all their guns.
+Outnumbered, the pirates were threatened with boarding from both sides by the Spaniards.
+Many of the pirates thought their end was near.

-He ordered one of the bravest pirates to take a burning fuse and stand at the open hatch to the powder chamber, waiting for the sign he would give when the last hope was lost.
-At the same time, his skilled buccaneers fired muskets, killing the dozens of Spaniards who crowded the decks of the enemy ships as they prepared to board.
+He ordered one of his bravest pirates to stand by the open hatch of the powder chamber with a burning fuse, waiting for the signal that would be given when all hope was lost.
+Meanwhile, his skilled buccaneers fired their muskets, killing dozens of Spaniards crowded on the decks of the enemy ships in preparation for boarding.

-De Graaf was wounded in the thigh but used all his artillery skills.
+De Graaf was wounded in the thigh, but still managed to utilize all his artillery skills.
 His cannonball broke the main mast of a Spanish ship, causing panic among the enemy.

-Taking advantage of the enemy’s confusion, the pirates broke pincer-free and fled, sails to the wind.
-Once again, luck favored de Graaf!
-Madrid was furious at this disgrace, and the captain of the warship who had dishonored his flag was beheaded.
+Madrid was so furious at this disgrace, that the captain of the warship who had dishonored its flag was beheaded.
 De Graaf gained fame and notoriety.

-A year later, searching for a prize, he prowled the waters off Cartagena.
-There his two ships were attacked by three Spanish warships.
-The pirates proved more desperate and captured all three Spanish ships.
-De Graaf was not without a sense of humor and sent a letter to the governor of Cartagena thanking him for such a generous Christmas present.
-The whole pirate world laughed, and de Graaf’s victory fueled the ambitions of his mates van Hoorn and de Grammont.
-As they planned their raid on Veracruz, they remembered the successful de Graaf.
+A year later, while searching for a prize, he prowled the waters off Cartagena.
+There, his two ships were attacked by three Spanish warships.
+The pirates proved to be more determined and captured all three Spanish ships.
+De Graaf had a sense of humour and sent a letter to the governor of Cartagena thanking him for this generous Christmas gift.
+The whole pirate world laughed, and de Graaf’s victory fuelled the ambitions of his crewmates.
+Van Hoorn and de Grammont invited De Graaf to take part in the attack on Veracruz.

-At first, de Graaf refused their offer.
-Despite his penchant for such ventures, he felt that a raid on Veracruz might be unsuccessful.
-He preferred to plunder Spanish ships on the high seas rather than fight a land war with land forces.
-But Nicholas van Hoorn did not want to lose such a worthy associate and reminded him of de Grammont’s successful raids on the Spanish settlements, adding confidence in the success of the upcoming case.
-Besides, Van Hoorn had royal authorization to plunder Spanish ships and settlements.
-And he added that such opportunities were unlikely to arise again in the foreseeable future.
+De Graaf at first refused their offer.
+Despite his fondness for such ventures, he felt that a raid on Veracruz might not be successful.
+He preferred to plunder Spanish ships at sea rather than get involved in a land war.
+However, Nicholas van Hoorn did not want to lose such a valuable ally, so he reminded de Graaf of de Grammont’s successful raids on Spanish settlements.
+Moreover, van Hoorn had royal authorisation to plunder Spanish ships and settlements.
+He added that such opportunities were unlikely to arise again in the foreseeable future.
+This dispelled de Graaf’s doubts about the success of the forthcoming mission, and he finally agreed.

-After assessing all the risks, the three hotheads began to consider how to carry out their plan.
-Just in time, Van Hoorn had received valuable information.
-Two merchant ships loaded with cocoa were about to arrive in Veracruz.
-Trinity planned to take advantage of the situation by disguising their ships as these merchants.
+After assessing all the risks, the three hotheads started thinking about how they could carry out their plan.
+Van Hoorn had just received some valuable information: two merchant ships loaded with cocoa were about to arrive in Veracruz.
+Trinity planned to take advantage of this by disguising their own ships as the merchant vessels.

 VERACRUZ